charmplusplus/charm4py/docs/benchmarks.rst

 .. contents::

-This section presents Charmpy benchmark results using: (a) real examples and miniapps;
+This section presents CharmPy benchmark results using: (a) real examples and miniapps;
 (b) synthetic test cases to evaluate specific features.

 Mini-apps